MichaelR98/MichaelR-Portfolio/README.md

 # Current Project : [How Home Field Effects Winning in the NFL](https://github.com/MichaelR98/Home-Field-Advantage)
 ## Goals of Analysis
-* Find what makes home field advatage effect winning in the NFL
+* Find what makes home field advatage effect winning in the NFL.
-* Look at a few of the conditions that create a home field advatage and see how much each one effects winning
+* Look at a few of the conditions that create a home field advatage and see how much each one effects winning.
-* See if these effects are more salient amoung teams that win more games
+* See if these effects are more salient amoung teams that win more games.
 * My initial thought is that the better teams have more passionate fans who are more likely to create a strong home field advantage.

+* Here's a small sample of the spreadsheet with secondary data that I found through many sources.
+* A lot of the columns have been hidden to make it a bit more visually appealing.
 ![](images/NFL%20HFA%20Data.PNG)